St3v3-github/Year1-Pong/README.md

-//Menu - left and right arrow keys to select an option enter to select
+//Menu - Left+Right arrow keys to select an option, Enter to select

-//In Game - w and s keys control let side up and down arrow keys control right side
+//In Game - W+S keys for Left side, up+down arrow keys for Right side

-//q to quit
+//Q to quit